revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- If you are using any custom object in Map as key, you need to override `equals()` and `hashCode()` method, and make sure they follow their contract.
-On the other hand if you are storing a custom object in Sorted Collection
+- If you are using any custom object in Map as a key, you need to override `equals()` and `hashCode()` method, and make sure they follow their contract.
+On the other hand, if you are storing a custom object in the  Sorted Collection
-- e.g. SortedSet or SortedMap, you also need to make sure that your `equals()` method is consistent to `compareTo()` method, otherwise that collection will not follow there contacts e.g. Set may allow duplicates.
+- e.g. SortedSet or SortedMap, you also need to make sure that your `equals()` method is consistent to `compareTo()` method, otherwise that collection will not follow their contacts e.g. Set may allow duplicates.

 </blockquote>
 </details>